Amazing Antarctic Adventures

-A number of expeditions came after Captain Cook that sighted and claimed the islands (South Georgia, South Shetland, etc.) in the region.
-However we’re going to skip ahead to the American Lieutenant Charles Wilkes, mainly because his 1838 expedition was a horrendous mess right from the start.
+Several expeditions came after Captain Cook that sighted and claimed the islands (South Georgia, South Shetland, etc.) in the region.
+However, we’re going to skip ahead to the American Lieutenant Charles Wilkes, mainly because his 1838 expedition was a horrendous mess right from the start.

 He received war-ships instead of exploration ships (gun-ports let in water).
 He was tasked with exploring almost the entire southern Pacific instead of focusing on the Antarctic.
 And the Navy was jealous and tried to steal away all of his civilian scientists.

-Along the way Wilkes decided to split his convoy up in order to try and satisfy all the exploration demands made upon his small fleet.
+Along the way, Wilkes decided to split his convoy up to satisfy all the exploration demands made upon his small fleet.
 His own ship, the Porpoise, and one other set off to see how far south they could get.
 The other ship was lost at sea, and the Porpoise suffered storms and severely cold conditions that resulted in a busted ship and some severely sick crew members.

-After exploring and mapping around 2000 km of the Antarctic coastline Wilkes sailed for home… and more disaster.
-Instead of a hero’s welcome he was met with a jealous Navy’s court-martial and perhaps the ultimate indignity, his report was only copied about 100 times (a very small number for such an important exploration).
+After exploring and mapping around 2000 km of the Antarctic coastline, Wilkes sailed for home… and more disaster.
+Instead of a hero’s welcome, he was met with a jealous Navy’s court-martial and perhaps the ultimate indignity; his report was only copied about 100 times (a minimal number for such an important exploration).

 James Clark Ross

 Scottish James Clark Ross was no stranger to polar expeditions.
 In 1831 he was part of his uncle’s expedition to the magnetic North Pole.
-After a lifetime in naval service (he started at the age of 11) and having the North Pole under his belt he was a shoe-in for the role of expedition leader – his job: find the magnetic South Pole.
+After a lifetime in naval service (he started at the age of 11) and having the North Pole under his belt, he was a shoo-in for the role of expedition leader – his job: find the magnetic South Pole.

 In 1839 he set out on the HMS Erebus and the HMS Terror.
 His expedition was a complete 180° from Wilkes – his ships were excellent, he was given only the one goal, and his officers were volunteers made up from the cream of the British naval crop.

-He set a more aggressive course, fighting through four days’ worth of pack ice, eventually breaking through to the area we now know as the Ross Sea on January 9, 1841.
-Two days later he set foot on Possession Island.
+He set a more aggressive course, fighting through four days’ worth of pack ice, eventually breaking through to the area we now knew as the Ross Sea on January 9, 1841.
+Two days later, he set foot on Possession Island.

-Ross now had two choices – head the “wrong” way, or to go the “right” way but be sailing in the same direction as Wilkes and d’Urville while trying to close their lead.
+Ross now had two choices – head the “wrong” way or go the “right” way but be sailing in the same direction as Wilkes and d’Urville while trying to close their lead.

 He chose the wrong way and discovered what would eventually become known as the Ross Ice Shelf.
 He then ran into a horrific storm that sent huge chunks of ice sailing at his ships’ hulls.
 The two ships ran into each other, with the Terror actually landing on top of the Erebus, smashing masts and riggings.